 Displays at Urusvati Museum

 On the first and second floor is the main part of the Urusvati Museum.
 There are various displays of paintings, fabrics, embroidery forms, jewelry, garments, dresses, utensils, dance costumes, headgears, cowbells, musical instruments and perfume boxes from almost all north Indian states.
-There are items that were used at specific occasions like the one in Kullu Dussehra.
+There are items that were used on specific occasions like the one in Kullu Dussehra.
 And an attempt to describe the fairs and festivals of the region through the typical rituals and associated things like music and dance.
 The range of items captures the nuances of the region.
 And goes beyond what is obviously known about this region.

 There are a lot of items that you would typically see at the village fairs.
 There are artifacts of everyday use which are no longer a part of our daily lives like the ones used to make lassi.